gerald1248/timeline/README.md

 ```
 This configuration draws two arrows starting at the end of the current task, one pointing to the next task and another to the task after that.

-The `recur` property sets up a recurring task: a fortnightly visit to a haunted house, for example, can be shown by setting `recur` to the string "14".
+The `recur` property sets up a recurring task: a fortnightly visit to a haunted house, for example, can be shown by setting `recur` to the number `14`.

 ![Unthemed sample timeline](data/sample_unthemed.png?raw=true "Unthemed sample timeline")
 **Fig. 4** Unthemed timeline